This post may contain affiliate links. Please read our disclosure policy.

 • Heat oven to 375° F (190° C).

-• In a medium-sized mixing bowl, whisk together the eggs and cream, stir in the shredded cheeses, the pesto, and the sautéed onions and garlic.
-Set the bowl aside.
+• In a medium bowl, whisk together the eggs and heavy cream.
+Stir in the shredded cheese, pesto, and the sautéed onion mixture.

-• Lightly butter a small baking dish.
-Slice the tomato and place the tomato slices along the bottom of the baking dish.
+• Lightly butter a 5×5-inch baking dish.
+Arrange the tomato slices in a single layer on the bottom.

-• Pour the egg mixture over the tomatoes.
+• Pour the egg mixture evenly over the tomatoes.

-• Place the baking dish on a baking sheet and bake for 25-28 minutes, until puffy and golden.
+• Place the baking dish on a baking sheet and bake for 25 to 28 minutes, until the center is set and the top is lightly golden.
+Let rest for 5 minutes before serving.

 Notes